 Free agent safety Darian Stewart met with the Colts this week, according to Ian Rapoport of NFL.com (on Twitter).
 This comes on the heels of a workout for Johnathan Cyprien, so it appears the Colts are in the market for help in the secondary.

 Third-year safety Malik Hooker is working his way back from ACL and MCL tears while fellow safety Clayton Geathers is still rehabbing his surgically-repaired knee.
 At minimum, Stewart could give the Colts some practice field depth.
 At maximum, the former Pro Bowler could be a tremendous value addition.

 The Broncos released Stewart in March in order to save roughly $3.6MM against the cap.
 Prior to that, the veteran started in nearly all of his 58 games for the Broncos and recorded a forced fumble and a sack in the team’s Super Bowl 50 victory.

-Stewart graded out as just the No. 77 ranked safety in the NFL last year, according to Pro Football Focus.
-His 59.6 overall score was a massive step back from his first two seasons in Denver, which included a Pro Bowl-worthy performance in 2016.
+Stewart saw some time at cornerback and free safety in ’17, but he played mostly at strong safety last year.
+He graded out as just the No. 77 ranked safety in the NFL in 2018, according to Pro Football Focus.
+His 59.6 overall score was a massive step back from his first two seasons in Denver, which included a Pro Bowl nod in 2016.

 Photo courtesy of USA Today Sports Images.